TMI! Finetuned Models Leak Private Information from their Pretraining Data: Introduction

 Transfer learning has become an increasingly popular technique in machine learning as a way to leverage a model trained for one task to assist with building a model for a related task.
 Typically, we begin with a large \emph{pretrained model} trained with abundant data and computation, and use it as a starting point for training a \emph{finetuned model} to solve a new task where data and computation is scarce.
 This paradigm has been especially popular for \emph{privacy} in machine learning~\cite{papernot-2020-making, yu-2022-dpllm, li-2022-llmstrongdp, bu-2023-dpbiasft, he-2022-groupwisedp, ganesh-2023-pretraining}, because the data for pretraining is often considered public and thus the pretrained model provides a good starting point before we even have to touch sensitive data.

 Although the data used to pretrain large models is typically scraped from the Web and publicly accessible, there are several reasons to believe that this data is still sensitive~\cite{2022-tramer-position}.
 For example, personal data could have been published without consent by a third party who they trusted to keep their data private, and even ubiquitous and thoroughly examined pretraining datasets like ImageNet contain sensitive content~\cite{quach-2019-imagenet, yang-2021-imagenetfaces}.
-Additionally, companies have begun using internal datasets scraped from the Web that are up to $300\times$ the size of ImageNet \cite{JFT300}, making it imperative to understand the privacy risks posted by models pretrained on these ostensibly public datasets.
-Moreover, large organizations with the resources to pretrain large models as providing them as a service to smaller organizations without these resources to use as a starting point for transfer learning~\cite{openai-api, microsoft-api, google-api}.
-Thus, even when organizations keep the pretraining model internal, sensitive information contained in the pretrained model may still leak out via these finetuned models.
-Thus, the central question we attempt to understand in this work is: {\em How much sensitive information does a finetuned model reveal about the data that was used for \emph{pretraining}?}
+Beyond the privacy risks associated with individuals in the pretraining set, companies who utilize or sell finetuned models may also be at risk for privacy leakage.
+Consider the following example:

+\begin{example} Companies have large, web scraped datasets that are proprietary and remain internal (e.g., Google’s JFT-300~\cite{JFT300}).
+These datasets are used to train models that can be finetuned by individual teams within the company for their specific needs.
+These pretrained models are also hosted as a service where smaller companies can receive a finetuned model without ever seeing the pretrained model itself.
+For example, Google's Vertex AI~\cite{2023-vertexai} allows smaller companies and individuals to upload their data and receive access to query the finetuned model as an endpoint.
+When these finetuned models are hosted publicly, they may leak sensitive information about the proprietary pretraining datasets on which they were trained. \end{example}

+Thus, a central question we attempt to understand in this work is: {\em How much sensitive information does a finetuned model reveal about the data that was used for \emph{pretraining}?} We attempt to answer this question in both the settings where privacy preserving techniques have and have not been used to finetune the pretrained model.
+Examining these two settings leads to another research problem: Given that pretraining datasets have been shown to contain sensitive information~\cite{quach-2019-imagenet, yang-2021-imagenetfaces, carlini-2020-extraction_llm}, using the privacy preserving finetuning techniques described in prior work~\cite{papernot-2020-making, yu-2022-dpllm, li-2022-llmstrongdp, bu-2023-dpbiasft, he-2022-groupwisedp, ganesh-2023-pretraining} may not provide meaningful privacy guarantees in practice.

+\begin{example} Using the thought experiment from \cite{2022-tramer-position}, consider a large, pretrained model, owned by Company A, that contains an individual's sensitive data record.
+Suppose that this pretrained model is finetuned by Company B using \textit{differential privacy}~\cite{dwork-2006-dmns} with $(\varepsilon=0.5, \: \delta=10^{-5})$ on a sensitive downstream task.
+Considering that the open-source variants of these models' pretraining datasets can exceed 5 TB (over 1 trillion tokens) in size~\cite{2023-llama-dataset}, it is likely that any given individual's data record can be present in both the pretraining and finetuning datasets.
+Thus, because differential privacy is not necessarily robust to preprocessing, the privacy guarantee from finetuning may not hold for individuals whose data record is present in both datasets. \end{example}